 Carbs have the greatest impact on your blood sugar.
 The secret is to choose “compound carbs” such as oats, quinoa, and brown rice over refined ones like white bread or pastries.

-Complex carbohydrates are also fiber, which slows digestion and may prevent some sugar from entering the bloodstream.
+Complex carbohydrates are also fibre, which slows digestion and may prevent some sugar from entering the bloodstream.

 Healthy Fats: The Silent Heroes

-Then, fat does not cause rapid blood sugar spikes; it makes you feel full for longer.
+Then, fat does not cause rapid spikes in blood sugar; it makes you feel full for longer.
 Choose unsaturated fats, such as:

 These fats contribute to a healthier heart and improved blood sugar control when consumed in moderation.